capjan/CoreLib/Core/Doc/Parser/AttributeBasedOptions.md

-﻿# Attribute Based Option Fronted for the NDesk Options Parser
+﻿# CLI Options with Attributes (as Fronted for the NDesk)

-Inspired by attribute based command line argument parsers I added a attribute based frontend to the included [NDesk Options](http://www.ndesk.org/Options) command line parser.
+Inspired by other attribute based command line argument parsers I added a attribute based frontend to the already included [NDesk Options](http://www.ndesk.org/Options) command line parser.

 ## Why?